railwayapp/docs/src/docs/deploy/config-as-code.md

 ### [Restart Policy Type](/deploy/deployments#configurable-restart-policy)

-How to handle the deployment crashing
+How to handle the deployment crashing:
 ```toml
 [deploy]
 restartPolicyType = "never"
 ```

-The available values are
+The available values are:
 - never
 - on_failure
 - always

 ### Restart Policy Max Retries

-The number of times to restart if the restart type is `on_failure`
+The number of times to restart if the restart type is `on_failure`:
 ```toml
 [deploy]
 restartPolicyMaxRetries = 5